As Though By Magic

 Are you ready?
 Got your hammer?
 Your saw?
 Tape measure?
 Carpenter’s apron?
 Safety boots.
 Hard hat?
 Nails?
 Lumber–and plenty of it?
 Good.
 We’re almost ready to build.

 Now, I’ve heard a rumor that you’d like to build the life of your dreams.
 That’s great, because at least you know what you desire!
-That means that you’re ahead of ninety-nine percent of the world’s population, who are simply waiting for what will come next.
+It means that you’re ahead of ninety-nine percent of the world’s population, who are simply waiting for what will come next.
 Not you, though–you’ve got a plan!
 Before we make that first saw cut, however, let’s take a look at what you’ve got in mind.

 Dare to dream (and care for one another).